WiolettaZajac/Coffee-Shop-Sales-Dashboard/README.md

-# ☕ Coffee Shop Revenue Dashboard
+# ☕ Coffee Shop Sales Dashboard

 This project is an interactive dashboard created in Microsoft Excel to analyse coffee shop sales data and present business insights in a clear and easy-to-understand way.
 The dashboard allows users to explore revenue, product performance, store performance, and sales trends using Pivot Tables, Pivot Charts, and Slicers.